How to help patients use the insurance benefits they pay for before they renew at the start of the new year.

 Here are a couple of ways you can help patients take full advantage of those benefits.

-Due to offices being closed because of the pandemic, patients may have missed out on their recall appointments.
+Due to the pandemic, patients may have missed out on their recall appointments.
 I would suggest generating a Continuing Care report for patients who are past due for recall, as well as for patients are due for recall in the upcoming months.
-You could use a due date range of January 1st, 2020 – December 31st, 2020 to view patients who were due earlier in the year or who are going to be due for a prophy or periodontal maintenance sometime before the year ends.
+You could use a due date range of January 1st, 2021 – December 31st, 2021 to view patients who were due earlier in the year or who are going to be due for a prophy or periodontal maintenance sometime before the year ends.

 Outstanding Treatment Plans